 This is one of the best times to be in town if you enjoy outdoor activities and festivals.
 Here are a few highlights.

 - LGBT Pride Parade (Paris Gay Pride): The parade takes the streets of the city of light by storm, and everyone's invited to the party.
-One of the year's most popular festivals for locals and visitors of all stripes, this year's festival kicks off on Saturday the 30th at Place de la Concorde and wends through the city to Place de la Republique (find more practical information on Paris Gay Pride here).
+One of the year's most popular festivals for locals and visitors of all stripes, this festival typically kicks off at Place de la Concorde and winds through the city to Place de la Republique.

 June Travel Tips